-When TEAR supporter Alison Sampson and her husband wanted to encourage their kids in the spirit of giving, they gave them a TEAR Useful Gifts Catalogue. “(We) invited each of them to choose something that we, as a family, would buy in their name,” she says.
+When Tearfund supporter Alison Sampson and her husband wanted to encourage their kids in the spirit of giving, they gave them a Tearfund Useful Gifts Catalogue. “(We) invited each of them to choose something that we, as a family, would buy in their name,” she says.
 They were not prepared for what came next!

 Our youngest kids performed as expected.
 They took turns flipping through the catalogue, then chose cows and vegetable gardens: useful, and no real skin off our nose.
 We handed the catalogue to our oldest, expecting her nine-year-old self to order a toilet, but instead she took the catalogue and said, very seriously: “I’ll need to think about this.”

 She went away to a quiet corner of the house.
 Some time later she returned, catalogue in hand.
 “So,” she said, “this village development package on the back page means a village gets everything, right?
 Not just a cow or a toilet, but everything they need to make their lives easier?”

 We had been so charmed by the pictures of chickens and sewing courses that we hadn’t paid much attention to the back page, which featured the $5,000 village development package.
 We looked at each other as she went on to remind us that we had said we were among the richest people in the world.
 “We live in Australia,” she said, “and you guys have jobs, and we have enough of everything.
 And you promised to buy anything from the catalogue.”

 We gulped.
 We had promised.
 And she was right.